ramseylab/ldnh/README.md

 In Figure 7, notice how the peak widths do not change with increasing analyte concentration; only the peak heights change.
-For a peak height to increase with the width staying the same, the magnitude of the second derivative (Hessian, or curvature) at the peak must also increase.
+For a peak height to increase with the width staying the same, the magnitude of the second derivative at the peak (Hessian, or peak curvature) must also increase.
 Furthermore, estimating the instantaneous curvature at the peak *does not require picking a baseline abscissa from which to compute the peak height*.
 The lack of a need to choose a baseline level is a major advantage to the Hessian method, resulting in the relatively small variation in signal levels for each group of marks (i.e., at each analyte concentration level) in Figure 6.